BlindPanopticon/nas-shell/README.md

 # nas-shell
-scripts for both nfs and smb network connections on linux shell
+uses smb and nfs on linux shell to mount/dismount from a NAS